kakaroto/Beyond20/README.md

 # FAQ
 **Q**: Is this extension the best thing ever or what?

 **A**: Yes.
 Yes, it is.

+---

+**Q**: All I see in Roll20 is an empty message

+**A**: That's because the game in Roll20 is set up to use a character sheet template other than "D&D 5e By Roll20".
+Beyond20 uses display templates from that character sheet template to make the rolls, so if it's not the one used, it won't work.
+Support for other character sheet templates will be added in the future.

 # TODO
 - Add support for skills/items that have advantage/disadvantage notes (like disadvantage on stealth for heavy armor users)